Banking and budgeting

 - Confirmation of your home address (unconditional offer letter for your course, bank statements, bills, etc)

-You may find that some banks will also ask you for additional documents, such as a letter confirming you have registered as a full-time student or information on your funding arrangements if you are sponsored by your employer or government.
-If applying to open an account with the Royal Bank of Scotland at the Edinburgh Campus you will be asked to produce your Heriot-Watt University enrolment confirmation letter stamped by the Student Service Centre.
+You may find that some banks will also ask you for additional documents, such as a letter confirming you have registered as a full-time student or information about your funding arrangements if you are sponsored by your employer or government.

 Please note that if you are on a short course (six months or less) you may not be able to open a bank account or may find it difficult to do so.
 We would advise you to check if your bank at home has links with any UK banks that might help you to set up a bank account here.